The Hidden Costs of Tech Layoffs

 To that end, leaders, boards, and stakeholders in both the tech and nonprofit spheres should ask: How does workforce strategy align with community impact?
 Are layoffs truly driven by new capabilities, or old cost paradigms dressed up as “transformation”?
 Nonprofit organizations should audit their risk exposure to these tech trends: what happens when local tech employers shrink?
 How might talent and philanthropic flows shift?

 In short, the tech job market is not just a matter of engineers and coders it’s about communities, ecosystems and futures.
+As artificial intelligence, automation, and new technology platforms reshape the labor market, the choices companies make about workforce investment will influence far more than quarterly earnings.
 If value creation is limited to shareholder benefit, and the workforce is treated as optional, the promise of the tech revolution will remain incomplete.
 Aligning innovative ambition with employment stability, equitable compensation and community contribution is what will make the next chapter of technology sector growth meaningful for everyone.

 Tech Layoff Trends